js-kyle/mincer/README.md

 ## Invoking JavaScript with EJS

-Sprockets provides an EJS engine for preprocessing assets using embedded JavaScript code.
+Mincer provides an EJS engine for preprocessing assets using embedded JavaScript code.
 Append `.ejs` to a CSS or JavaScript asset's filename to enable the EJS engine.